witnet/web3-jsonrpc-gateway/README.md

 Optional environment variables:

-- `NETWORK`: the testnet or mainnet name to connect with.
+- `ETHERS_FORCE_DEFAULTS`: if set to `true`, the server will set `gasPrice` and `gasLimit` values to the ones set by respective environment variables, before signing a transaciton.
-- `DEFAULT_GAS_LIMIT`: default gas limit to be used before signing a transaction, if not specified by the caller.
+- `ETHERS_GAS_LIMIT`: default gas limit to be used before signing a transaction, if not specified by the caller.
-- `DEFAULT_GAS_PRICE`: default gas price to be used before signing a transaction, if not specified by the caller.
+- `ETHERS_GAS_PRICE`: default gas price to be used before signing a transaction, if not specified by the caller.
+- `ETHERS_NUM_ADDRESSES`: number of wallet addresses to be handled by the server, derived from path '`m/44'/60'/0'/0/*`'.
+- `NETWORK`: the network name to connect with.
 - `LOG_LEVEL`: max log level to be traced, can be any of the following: `error`, `warn`, `info`, `http`, `verbose`, `debug`, `silly`.
 If not specified, `verbose` will apply.
-- `FORCE_DEFAULTS`: if set to `true`, the server will set `gasPrice` and `gasLimit` values to the ones set by respective environment variables, before signing a transaciton.
-- `ESTIMATE_GAS_LIMIT`: if set to `true`, and defaults are not forced, the gateway will ask the destination provider an estimation of the gas limit, before signing a transaction.
-In this case, the client-provided gas limit (or the default gas limit, if none was provided) will be considered as a maximum threshold: if provider-estimated value is greater than the client-provided one, the transaction will be rejected by the gateway.
-- `NUM_ADDRESSES`: number of wallet addresses to be handled by the server, derived from path '`m/44'/60'/0'/0/*`'.

 ## Pre-configured JSON-RPC provider gateways:

 There are several package scripts at your disposal for you to launch specific gateways to multiple WEB3-compatible blockchains, and different possible networks within them.
-Besides, these scripts enable you to run multiple background instances locally, and at the same time.

-Instances launched with any of the following package scripts will write to a corresponding log file located inside the `logs/` folder.

-**Important**: In order to these batch scripts to work properly, please create an `.env` on the root folder fulfilling the following parameters:
+**Important**: In order to these batch scripts to work properly, please rename `.env_batch_example` to `.env`, and fulfill the following parameters:

 - `SEED_PHRASE`: seed phrase to be used with either `Infura` or `Ethers.js` providers.
 - `PRIVATE_KEY`: private key to be used by `Conflux`-alike providers.
-- `PROJECT_ID`: your Infura's project id to be used with `Infura`-connected servers.
+- `INFURA_PROJECT_ID`: your Infura's project id to be used with `Infura`-connected servers.
-- `NUM_ADDRESSES`: number of wallet addresses to be used by `Ethers.js`-connected servers.
+- `LOG_LEVEL`: max log level to be traced, can be any of the following: `error`, `warn`, `info`, `http`, `verbose`, `debug`, `silly`.
+If not specified, `verbose` will apply.

 ### Running gateways to Ethereum networks:
 - Rinkeby: `npm run ethereum:rinkeby`